 Main Subheading

 Historically, the debate surrounding government involvement in economics has ebbed and flowed with the tides of economic thought.
 In the era of laissez-faire capitalism, the prevailing belief was that minimal government intervention allowed markets to operate most efficiently.
-However, the harsh realities of the Industrial Revolution, with its exploitation of workers and unchecked monopolies, led to a growing demand for regulation and social safety nets.
+On the flip side, the harsh realities of the Industrial Revolution, with its exploitation of workers and unchecked monopolies, led to a growing demand for regulation and social safety nets.
 The Great Depression further highlighted the limitations of unregulated markets, paving the way for increased government involvement in managing economic cycles and providing social welfare programs.

 Comprehensive Overview